doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 Django Admin is a powerful tool for managing data used in your app.
 If you are using MongoDB as your backend, Django Admin can be directly used to create NoSQL ‘embedded models’ using Djongo to boost your performance.

 The Django admin application can use your models to automatically build a site area that you can use to create, view, update, and delete records.
 This can save you a lot of time during development, making it very easy to test your models and get a feel for whether you have the right data.
-Most of you already know about Django Admin, but to explain how it is used with Djongo, I will start with a simple example.
+Most of you already know about Django Admin, but to demonstrate how it is used with Djongo, we start with a simple example.

 First we define our basic models.
-In all tutorials, I will use the same models used in the official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/).
+In all tutorials, we use the same models used in the official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/).
 The documentation talks about 3 models that interact with each other: **Blog, Author and Entry**.
 Some fields from the original models have been omitted to make the example clearer.

 ```python
 from djongo import models